 The Madisons moved back to their home in Montpelier, Virginia.
-He spent most of his time managing his plantation and enslaved servants.
-He also served causes that he believed in, such as helping his friend Thomas Jefferson set up the University of Virginia and helping to found the American Colonization Society.
-Through the Society, Madison hoped that America would
+He spent most of his time managing plantation and his enslaved servants.
+He also served causes that he believed in, such as helping his friend Thomas Jefferson set up the University of Virginia and helping found the American to Colonization Society.
+Through the Society, Madison hoped that